daniellegruber/ts-traversal/README.md

 5. The program encounters the function definition (of type `g.SyntaxType.FunctionDefinition`) `function [F,G] = myfun1(f,g) ...` in lines 5-7.
   - The node is passed to `printFunctionDefDeclare`.
   - The parameter of the function are parsed and their types and values and stored in the array `param_list`.
   - Since the function returns an output and this output is a matrix, each of the elements of the output matrix are transformed into pointer variables.
-Their types and values are pushed onto `param_list` so that they are treated as inputs to the function.
+Their declarations are stored in the array `ptr_declarations` and their types and values are pushed onto `param_list` so that they are treated as inputs to the function.
-  - The transformed output (`"void"`) and parameters are pushed to `function_declarations`, followed by transforming the body of the function.
+  - The transformed output (`"void"`) and parameters are pushed to `function_declarations`.
+  - The transformed output (`"void"`) and parameters, the transformed body of the function, and `ptr_declaration` are pushed to `function_definitions`.